capi-workgroup/problems/capi_problems.rst

 view, API evolution should not be incremental, but rather through large redesigns, each of which learns from the mistakes of the past.
 The new API can be designed to the best of our understanding at the time, without the shackles of backwards compatibility requirements.
-Between these two extremes are solutions that allow incremental resolution of minor and localized problems, but reserves large changes to larger API redesigns.
+A realistic approach will be somewhere between these two extremes, fixing issues which are easy or important enough to tackle incrementally, and leaving others alone.

-The problem we have in CPython is that we don't have an agreed, official approach of the project.
-Different members of the core team are pulling in different direction and this is an ongoing source of disagreements and tension in the team.
+The problem we have in CPython is that we don't have an agreed, official approach to API evolution.
+Different members of the core team are pulling in different directions and this is an ongoing source of disagreements and tension.
 A new C API needs to come with a clear decision about the model that its maintenance will follow, as well as the technical and organizational processes by which this will work.